wenbo-jiang/wenbo-jiang.github.io/_pages/about.md

 ======
 2013-2017: Bachelor degree in Cyber Security, University of Electronic Science and Technology of China.<br>
 2017-2019: Master degree in Cyber Security, University of Electronic Science and Technology of China.<br>
-2021-2022: Visiting PhD in Cyber Security, Nanyang Technological University.<br>
+2021-2022: Visiting PhD in Cyber Security, Nanyang Technological University (supervised by Prof. Tianwei Zhang).<br>
-2019-2023: PhD degree in Cyber Security, University of Electronic Science and Technology of China.<br>
+2019-2023: PhD degree in Cyber Security, University of Electronic Science and Technology of China (supervised by Prof. Hongwei Li).<br>

 Academic service
 ======